nvdaaddons/DevGuide/readme.md

 We did not include programming or Python-related FAQ's, as there are sites which answers questions about Python such as coding style.
 Consult these documents if you have issues with Python code.

+Now that we have covered basic add-on components, let's learn about how to package what you know in your add-on modules themselves: global plugins, app modules and drivers.

+## Introduction to global plugins ##

+A global plugin adds features available everywhere.
+For example, if there is a control that will be used in many applications, then you can write a global plugin to handle them throughout NVDA.
+Another example is adding additional features to NvDA that can be used in all programs, such as OCR capability, place marker management and so on.

+A global plugin is a Python source code (.py) file with the name of your plugin.
+For example, if you're adding support for rich edit fields in many applications, you can name your plugin as richEditSupport.py.
+When naming them, try be brief so you can see what your plugin does.

+### Typical development plan for global plugins ###

+Typically, a global plugin is developed thus:

+1. You or someone suggests a feature or support for a particular control across different programs.
+2. You plan your global plugin (see the section on when to write or not write global plugins).
+3. You write your global plugin and test it.
+Once it is done and tested, you release the plugin.

+Since global plugins are Python files, you can use the full power of python in your add-on code.
+Also, since global plugins have access to full power of NVDA code such as events, scripts and objects, you can use the concepts you learned from previous sections.

+### The global plugin code ###

+As shown earlier, the procedure for writing global plugins is same as writing any Python program, except that you import globalPluginHandler and put your add-on code in a class called `GlobalPlugin` which inherits from `globalPluginHandler.GlobalPlugin` (see the example in the firse intro chapter).
+If you need to use third-party modules, you need to place the package in the same folder as the global plugin file and import the external module(s).
+Then define objects (usually overlay objects), methods and so on in your code.

+### When to write or not write global plugins ###

+Since global plugins are used everywhere, you might be tempted to write support for a single application using global plugin alone.
+However, this is not the case.
+There are other guidelines to keep in mind when deciding whether to write a global plugin or not:

+You might consider writing a global plugin if:

+1. You or a user wishes to use a certain feature everywhere.
+2. You need to support same controls across different applications, provided that the control behaves the same in these programs.

+You should not write a global plugin if:

+1. If you wish to enhance support for a single application.
+2. You are writing support for speech synthesizers or braille displays.

+### Few more things to remember about global plugins ###

+* When you write scripts in your global plugin, the commands you assign to them will take precedence (looked up first).
+Therefore it is important to consult the NVDA user guide and help for other add-ons to minimize command conflicts.
+* Each global plugin must be placed in globalPlugins directory in your add-on folder structure.
+* It is possible to use more than one Python file in your global plugin.
+If this is the case, you need to put them in a folder (name must be the name of the plugin) inside globalPlugins folder, with the main plugin file named __init__.py.
+* If you need to do something when the global plugin is loaded (such as loading the user configuration), you need to write an __init__ method in your plugin class.
+In this method, you need to call the __init__ method in the super (globalPluginHandler.GlobalPlugin) first before doing other startup work.

+Let's go through some examples and exercises.

+### Example 1: Writing computer braille using QWERTY keyboard ###

+You are meeting with a client who uses Duxbury braille translator (a popular braille document production program).
+This client is working with another user of NVDA who wishes to write computer braille from his computer keyboard everywhere.
+Based on this, you decide to write a global plugin, and found a module that allows the computer keyboard to act like a braille keyboard using a function.

+The global plugin, named brailleWrite.py, would look like this:

+	# An example global plugin.

+	import qtbrl # The braille entry module. import globalPluginHandler

+	class GlobalPlugin(globalPluginHandler.GlobalPlugin):
+		brlentry = False # Braille entry is not active.

+		def script_toggleBrailleEntry(self, gesture):
+			self.brlentry = True if self.brlentry == False else False # Toggle braille entry mode.
+		script_toggleBrailleEntry.__doc__="Toggles braille entry on or off."
+		__gestures={
+			"kb:NVDA+X":"toggleBrailleEntry"
+		}

+With this background in mind, try some of the short exercises below.

+### Exercises ###

+1. Write a global plugin named nvdaVersion.py to say the current NVDA version when nvDA+Shift+V is pressed.
+2. A user wants to hear the time announced every minute.
+Using the clock on the system tray, write a global plugin to announce when the time changes (hint: you need to use an event and check the role of the clock object).

 # Future sections #